 Developing control measures to reduce observed bacteria concentrations to meet water quality standards is challenging.
 Treatment measures to address bacteria are likely to be costly and difficult to implement (especially with respect to the infrequent and short-term but high volume events that compose stormwater runoff).
 As a result, implementing measures that will result in compliance with the existing water quality objectives at all times will be extremely difficult.
 Consequently, the tasks in the Calleguas Creek Draft Bacteria Work Plan are designed to address these complexities to the greatest extent possible and provide mechanisms for protecting the identified beneficial uses in the watershed as is feasible.
 The strategy outlined in this draft work plan will assess the beneficial uses and risks to human health from bacteria and use that information to develop a TMDL to address bacteriological impairments.
-In the near-term an educational program focusing on the requirements of local domestic animal waste ordinances and the effects of domestic animal waste on the watershed is being considered10.
+In the near-term an educational program focusing on the requirements of local domestic animal waste ordinances and the effects of domestic animal waste on the watershed is being considered.
 Like the metals TMDL, it is expected that the results from the bacteria TMDL will assist the municipal stormwater program in addressing this problematic pollutant because the successful efforts in Calleguas Creek can be applied throughout the County to address indicator bacteria.

 As a means to better refine the implementation of BMPs that might result in additional reductions of indicator bacteria, the Program began performing source identification monitoring at Major Outfalls and Mass Emission stations in the 2013/14 Permit year.
 Knowing what bacteria sources (e.g. humans, dogs, birds, or horses) are responsible for the high levels of indicator bacteria will assist in the selection of BMPs better suited to control a particular bacteria source.
 The goal of this county-wide fecal indicator bacteria source identification study is to assess county-wide dry and wet weather sources of fecal pollution in receiving waters, MS4 and control sites, in order to provide a regional assessment framework, inform future local studies and BMP implementation efforts.
+Wet weather samples were also collected from all major outfall stations during the 2015/16 monitoring year.

-Dry and wet weather receiving water samples have been collected as part of the Bight '13 Microbiology study and will continue to be collected through the wet season of 2015/2016.
-Additional wet weather sampling has been performed at all major outfalls and several control stations.
+Dry and wet weather receiving water samples were collected as part of the Bight '13 Microbiology study through the wet season of 2015/2016.
 The Program collaborated with SCCWRP to transfer technology of qPCR-based analysis of host-specific DNA markers to the Ventura County Public Health Laboratory.
-The Laboratory has been testing samples collected as part of the Bight '13 Microbiology study for human DNA markers and will in the future analyze archived wet weather outfall samples for human and possibility other DNA markers.
+The Laboratory has been testing samples collected as part of the Bight '13 Microbiology study for human DNA markers and will in the future analyze archived wet weather outfall samples for human and possibly other DNA markers.
+Data has been submitted to SCCWRP for analysis.